brogers588/graph-orca/docs/jupiterone.md

 1. Log in to [Orca dashboard](https://app.orcasecurity.io) and navigate to [integrations](https://app.orcasecurity.io/integrations).
 2. Click the **Manage Keys** button to create a new Orca API token.
+3. Click "Generate A New Key" and make sure to supply it as the ENV variable (CLIENT_SECRET=[token you've just generated]).
+4. Next, you also need to supply the account email as the ENV variable (CLIENT_EMAIL=[the email you've used for authenticating]).

 ### In JupiterOne